gdichicago/js205/README.md

 * What is a model?
 What is a view?
 * Creating our own mini JavaScript framework
 * Nesting views
-* MV* frameworks: types and some popular frameworks
+* MV? frameworks: types and some popular frameworks